 "One Day Experience Class" : $70.00+tax/person

 For those who don't know anything about Soba making but an interest, this class would be the suitable one.
 We will demonstrate first, then you do it by yourself.
-You will make about 5 portions of Soba and eat your own "San-Tate" soba and take the rest back to your home.
+You will make about 5 portions of Soba and take it back to your home.
 It normally takes 30 minutes for demonstration and 1 - 2 hours for Soba-making.
 Bring your apron and a container to take Soba back home.

 "The Beginners Class" : $325.00+tax/person

 This is 5 days course to acquire the basic skills of Soba-Uchi and you could make your own soba without asking any help to the others at the end of the course.

 You will make practices with 500g size which is about 5-6 portions.
 Please bring your notebook/apron/towel and container.

 After completing the Beginners Class, to acquire the refined skills of Soba-Uchi together with basic knowledge about Soba/Buckwheat.
 You will make practices 7 days with bigger size (1 - 1.5kgs) which will be the ideal size for quality and practical point of view.
 Popular NiHachi Soba would be your favourite repertoire.
 Please bring the notebook/apron/towel and container.

 "The Professional Class"

 This class is for those who want to be a professional or to open up their own Soba Restaurant.
 The class consists from 20 days learning session together with lectures.
 You will study about Soba/buckwheat from various aspects.
 The schedule for the class will be upon consultation.
 Prices and other details available upon request.
 You will know all about Soba including milling technique at the end and can start creating your own style of Soba according to your philosophy.